vimc/montagu-ci/setup.md

     sudo apt-get install curl git vim
     sudo update-alternatives --set editor `which vim.basic`

+# Secure ssh

+Copy your keys to the server!

+Then change these in `/etc/ssh/sshd_config`

+    PermitRootLogin no
+    PasswordAuthentication no

+and run

+    sudo service ssh restart

+which does not affect the running session.
+Then confirm you can still log in with keys and cannot without

 # User setup (everyone will need to do this)

     git config --global user.name "Rich FitzJohn"